 • providing an effective instructional program based upon best practices (2.2-3)

 • designing comprehensive professional growth plans (2.4)

 • managing the organization and its operations and resources to promote a safe, efficient, and effective learning environment (3.1-3.3)

 • using the available technologies for providing and managing instruction and resources (2.2, 3.1-3.3)

 • collaborating with families and other community members, responding to diverse community interests and needs, and mobilizing community resources (4.1-4.3)

 • acting with integrity, fairly, and in an ethical manner (5.1-5.3)

-• understanding, responding to and influencing the larger political, social, economic, legal and cultural context (6.1-6.3)
+• understanding, responding to, and influencing the larger political, social, economic, legal, and cultural contexts (6.1-6.3)

-Candidates should have substantial, sustained, standards-based internship experiences in real settings, which are planned and guided cooperatively by the institution and the school district (7.1-7.6).
+Candidates should have substantial, sustained, standards-based internship experiences in real settings that are planned and guided cooperatively by the institution and the school district (7.1-7.6).

 Dr. Robin Crowder